Chris Rabb: Career

 In the early 90s Rabb worked as an aide to former U.S. Senator Carol Moseley Braun.
 He then worked for the Clinton administration in the 1995 White House Conference on Small Business.
 Since moving to Philadelphia to obtain his master's at Penn, he has taught a business course at Temple University.
 He published the non-fiction book Invisible Capital: How Unseen Forces Shape Entrepreneurial Opportunity in 2010.

 Pennsylvania House of Representatives

 In 2016, Rabb defeated the incumbent Tonyelle Cook-Artis in a three-way Democratic primary 47% to 40%, and then defeated Republican challenger Latryse McDowell 94% to 5% in the November general election.
 He won the 2018 primary over challenger Melissa Scott 52%-48%, and has run unopposed since.
+His opponents were supported by the Philadelphia Democratic establishment.